someodd/intramaze/README.md

 I use Debian (unstable).

+## A bonus purpose

+This is also made to be a demo of practical Haskell and Nix, demoing common web technologies (JWT, REST, Mustache).
+I felt there wasn't enough Haskell and Nix examples, especially not well documented ones, that show by example how to complete something simple and practical like this project.

 ## Building notes

 This project does not use Stack.
 The file is only here as a hacky fix.